 dearly, does not mean he or she is of quality to bring into the world,

-alive today, do have genetic and other problems, and if bred, only
+alive today, have many genetic and other problems, which if bred, only

-produce more with the same defects.
+with the same problems.
 There are only two types of breeders.
 The

 irresponsible and the responsible.
 I'll leave it up to anyone reading